Varvara Lepchenko: 2006–2012: Major and Olympics debuts

-2012: Breakthrough at the French Open

-Lepchenko started the year at the Auckland Open where she lost in the second round of qualifying to Anne Keothavong.
+Lepchenko started the year at the 2012 Auckland Open where she lost in the second round of qualifying to Anne Keothavong.
 At the Sydney International, she was defeated in the first round of qualifying by Maria Kirilenko.
 Coming through qualifying at the Australian Open, she lost in the first round to 20th seed Daniela Hantuchová.

-Seeded No. 7 for qualifying at the Paris Masters, Lepchenko lost in the final round of qualifying to top seed Mona Barthel, in straight sets.
+Seeded No. 7 for qualifying at the Open GdF Suez, Lepchenko lost in the final round of qualifying to top seed Mona Barthel, in straight sets.
 However, she received entry as a lucky loser into the main draw, but was defeated in the first round by compatriot Christina McHale.
 At the Qatar Open, Lepchenko advanced to the third round where she lost to world No. 6, Agnieszka Radwańska, after holding set points in the first set.
 Her next tournament was the Memphis International where she made the quarterfinals and lost to Alberta Brianti, in two sets.

-After qualifying for the main draw at the Madrid Open she beat 2010 French Open champion Francesca Schiavone in three sets in the first round.
-After defeating Shahar Pe'er and Anabel Medina Garrigues, her run was ended by Agnieszka Radwańska.
+After qualifying for the main draw at the 2012 Madrid Open, she recorded the biggest win of her career by defeating 2010 French Open champion and 11th seed Francesca Schiavone in three sets in the first round.
+After defeating Shahar Pe'er and Anabel Medina Garrigues, her run was ended in the quarterfinals by Agnieszka Radwańska.
 Nevertheless, she rose to a career-high No. 59.

-She started her French Open with a three-set win over also unseeded Ksenia Pervak before she upset 19th seed and former world No. 1, Jelena Janković.
+She began the French Open with a three-set win over also unseeded Ksenia Pervak, before she upset 19th seed and former world No. 1, Jelena Janković.
 In round three, she defeated 14th seed 2010 French Open champion and defending finalist Francesca Schiavone, also in three sets.
 She lost in round four to fourth seed and 2011 Wimbledon Champion Petra Kvitová, 2–6, 1–6.
 However, it was a breakthrough tournament for Lepchenko as she had never advanced further than the second round of a Grand Slam tournament previously.

-Her next tournament was the Wimbledon Championships, where she defeated Austrian Patricia Mayr-Achleitner, and in the second round, 31st seed and former top-20 player, Anastasia Pavlyuchenkova before she lost against defending champion, Petra Kvitová, 1–6, 0–6.
+Her next tournament was the Wimbledon Championships, where she defeated Austrian Patricia Mayr-Achleitner, and in the second round, 31st seed and former top-15 player, Anastasia Pavlyuchenkova before she lost against defending champion, Petra Kvitová, 1–6, 0–6.

-She then advanced to the second round of the Carldbad Open by defeating Nicole Gibbs, 6–3, 6–1.
+She then advanced to the second round of the Carlsbad Open by defeating Nicole Gibbs, 6–3, 6–1.
 She lost in the quarterfinals to Nadia Petrova, 4–6, 6–2, 6–7.

-Lepchenko reached third round of the US Open, where she was defeated in straight sets by defending champion Samantha Stosur.
+Lepchenko reached the third round of the US Open, where she was defeated in straight sets by defending champion Samantha Stosur.